-- 6.1 When UNESCO has received the funding of the Prize, as indicated in Article 2 above, the Director-General of UNESCO shall officially invite the submission of nominations to the Secretariat of the Prize, by the last day of April of the year in which the Prize is awarded, from the governments of Member States, in consultation with their National Commissions, from non-governmental organizations maintaining formal consultative relations with the Organization and active in relevant fields covered by a prize, as well as from international, regional and national professional, academic and non-governmental organizations active in the field of cultural landscapes. - 6.2 Nominations shall be submitted to the Director-General by the governments of Member States, in consultation with their National Commissions, and by nongovernmental organizations maintaining formal relations with UNESCO and active in relevant fields covered by a prize, as well as by international, regional and national professional, academic and non-governmental organizations active in the field of cultural landscapes.
+- 6.1 When UNESCO has received the funding of the Prize, as indicated in Article 2 above, the Director-General of UNESCO shall officially invite the submission of nominations to the Secretariat of the Prize, by the last day of April of the year in which the Prize is awarded, from the governments of Member States, in consultation with their National Commissions, from non-governmental organizations maintaining official partnerships with the Organization and active in relevant fields covered by a prize, as well as from international, regional and national professional, academic and non-governmental organizations active in the field of cultural landscapes. - 6.2 Nominations shall be submitted to the Director-General by the governments of Member States, in consultation with their National Commissions, and by nongovernmental organizations maintaining official partnerships with UNESCO and active in relevant fields covered by a prize, as well as by international, regional and national professional, academic and nongovernmental organizations active in the field of cultural landscapes.
 A self-nomination cannot be considered.

-- 6.3 Each nomination shall be accompanied by a written recommendation, which shall include, in English or French, inter alia: - (a) a description of the candidate's background and achievements; - (b) a summary of the work or the results of the work, including a clear description of the candidate's contributions of major importance in the field of cultural landscapes, as well as publications and other supporting documents of major importance, submitted for consideration: - (c) a definition of the candidate's contribution to the Prize's objectives; - (d) a high-resolution photo of the candidate.
+- 6.3 Each nomination shall be accompanied by a written recommendation, which shall include, in English or French, inter alia: - (a) a description of the candidate's background and achievements; - (b) a summary of the work or the results of the work, including a clear description of the candidate's contributions of major importance in the field of cultural landscapes, as well as publications and other supporting documents of major importance, submitted for consideration; - (c) a definition of the candidate's contribution to the Prize's objectives; - (d) a high-resolution photo of the candidate exemplifying their actions to safeguard and enhance cultural landscapes.